 Holocaust survivors beauty pageant

-Holocaust survivor, Carmela Ben Yehuda, 89, dances during the annual Holocaust survivors' beauty pageant in the Israeli city of Haifa October 30, 2016.
+Judith Rosenzweig, 81, a Holocaust survivor has her make-up done during preparations ahead of a beauty contest for survivors of the Nazi genocide in the northern Israeli city of Haifa, November 24, 2015.
 REUTERS/Amir Cohen

-A Holocaust survivor has her make-up done before the start of the beauty pageant.
+Linda Ruben, 82, a Holocaust survivor, walks on a runway during a beauty contest for survivors of the Nazi genocide in the northern Israeli city of Haifa, November 24, 2015.
 REUTERS/Amir Cohen

-Holocaust survivor Anna Grinis (C), 75, celebrates after winning the beauty pageant.
-Sara Netanyahu (R), wife of Israeli Prime Minister Benjamin Netanyahu, stands next to Grinis.
+Rivka Kushnir, 85, a Holocaust survivor, waits backstage during a beauty contest for survivors of the Nazi genocide in the northern Israeli city of Haifa, November 24, 2015.
 REUTERS/Amir Cohen

-A contestant has nail polish applied before the start of the beauty pageant.
+Judith Rosenzweig, 81, (R) and Rivka Shtanger, 74, (L) both Holocaust survivors, walk on a runway during a beauty contest for survivors of the Nazi genocide in the northern Israeli city of Haifa, November 24, 2015.
+REUTERS/Amir Cohen

+A Holocaust survivor has her nails done during preparations ahead of a beauty contest for survivors of the Nazi genocide in the northern Israeli city of Haifa, November 24, 2015.
+REUTERS/Amir Cohen

+Rivka Kushnir, 85, a Holocaust survivor, has her make-up done during preparations ahead of a beauty contest for survivors of the Nazi genocide in the northern Israeli city of Haifa, November 24, 2015.
+REUTERS/Amir Cohen

+Holocaust survivors are seen backstage during a beauty contest for survivors of the Nazi genocide in the northern Israeli city of Haifa, November 24, 2015.
 REUTERS/Amir Cohen

 Next Slideshows